felleslosninger/eid-github-workflows/docs/spring-boot-app.md

 Create folder `.github/workflows/` folder in your repo.
 Add workflow files as described in the following sections.

-secrets.REGISTRY_URL in `felleslosninger` organization referes to Azure Container Registery in digdirnrl-tenant.
+secrets.REGISTRY_URL in `felleslosninger` organization referes to Azure Container Registery (ACR) in digdirnrl-tenant.

 ## Build branch when pull request created
 This workflow runs maven tests.